squidgy617/BrawlInstallerPlugins/README.md

 - **(OPTIONAL)** The latest version of [QuickLava's fork of the P+ EX code menu](https://github.com/QuickLava/PowerPC-Assembly-Functions).
 You will want to ensure this is installed in your build's root folder (should be in the same directory as the /pf/ folder). **This is necessary if you want your character added to the code menu.**
 - **(OPTIONAL)** The latest version of [QuickLava's Sawnd ID Replace Assist](https://github.com/QuickLava/lavaSawndIDReplaceAssist).
 This can be anywhere on your computer. **This is necessary if you want to be able to change soundbank IDs in the event of a conflict.**
 - **(OPTIONAL)** The latest version of Codes' "Porting_Tools.zip", which is linked in the [official BrawlEx Guide for P+ EX](https://docs.google.com/document/d/1ZoL_qDcwUpUXg82cKaUp-6D_AcfpFctoW6GXFY74_0k/edit#).
 This can be anywhere on your computer. **This is necessary if you want to be able to change soundbank IDs or Effect.pac IDs in the event of a conflict.**
 - **(OPTIONAL)** The latest version of [Kapedani's Subspace Emissary Ex](https://github.com/Sammi-Husky/BrawlEx/releases).
-This can be installed over your P+Ex build's root directory. **This is only necessary if you are not on the latest P+Ex version and would like to install your characters into Subspace Emissary mode.**
+This can be installed over your P+Ex build's root directory. **This is only necessary if you are not on the latest P+Ex version and would like to install your characters into Subspace Emissary mode.** If you want additional CSS slots for SSE, you can also download a basic expanded CSS [here](https://www.mediafire.com/file/b509fjbg3l3buqj/Expanded_SSE_CSS.zip/file).
 - If you're trying to use the Install Character plugin, you'll need a proper character package .zip file.
 You can find an example package using CaliKingz01's RockmanX PSA and Shy's cosmetics [here](https://github.com/squidgy617/BrawlInstallerPlugins#template-packages).

 ## Setup